nvpro-samples/gl_occlusion_culling/README.md

 How the results are processed is also influenced by how we draw the scene.
 To allow drawing the entire scene with little state changes we leverage a trick to pass a unique vertex attribute per-drawcall using the *BaseInstance*.
 This attribute encodes our matrix index for the GL_TEXTURE_BUFFER, which sores all matrices.
 To make use of it, the vertex divisor for this attribute is set to a non zero value, since we don't really use instancing we sort of hijack the value.
 This technique is also described [here on slide 27](http://on-demand.gputechconf.com/gtc/2013/presentations/S3032-Advanced-Scenegraph-Rendering-Pipeline.pdf).

 - **Standard CPU:**
 We read the results back to the host memory, which stalls the pipeline.
 The impact of this can be reduced a bit by using *Last Frame* results.

-Note that Quadro cards typically behave better than GeForce when it comes to read backs.
+Especially on OpenGL 4.x you want to use "persistent mapped" buffers in the *Last Frame* scenario.
+The GPU always operates on a dedicated buffer to compute the results, then copies to a persistent mapped dedicated readback buffer (server-side copy).
+You can either use different buffers or just shift the offsets within the readback buffer every other frame.
+At the end of the buffer to buffer copy retrieve a fence sync and then in the next frame use a client wait before actually accessing the host mapped pointer.
+The occlusion culling results should be copied after doing the occlusion-tests and ideally before doing any post-processing, this way we can reduce the wait time on the client.

 - **MultiDrawIndirect GPU:**
 This technique leverages the **ARB_multi_draw_indirect** and is free of synchronization.
 Instead of reading back the results, we manipulate the **GL_DRAW_INDIRECT_BUFFER**.
 The indirect buffer is cleared to 0, which means it would not render anything if executed.
 Then we use an **GL_ATOMIC_COUNTER_BUFFER** to append all the visible DrawIndirect structures into this buffer.
 > **Note**: Despite having the final drawindirect count available on the GPU through the atomic counter, the sample does not make use GL_ARB_indirect_parameters.
 Its usage comes with a certain overhead that may make things worse if the drawcalls have only low complexity.